dinagheld/Business-Insights-for-Wave-Hair-Studio/README.md

 <br/>
 ## Data enrichment
 The new attributes and calculated fields were added to the initial dataset for further analysis.
 The new fileds are colored in blue while initial ones are marked green.
+Since the salon renders hair services as well as sells hair products, the categorization between service and physical product was introduced to understand the content of revenue.
+In order to dive into analysis of promo campaigns the information about applied discount (percent and absolute value) was mapped to each transaction.
+Based on that we were able too derive the amount after discount - the net amount received by the salon.